developer-guy/manipulate-docker-image-layers-with-crane/README.md

-> Credit: Totally inspired by @ahmetb's [latest blog post about building container images in Go.](ahmet.im/blog/building-container-images-in-go), please read this post before you move on to the hands on section.
+> Credit: Inspired by @ahmetb's [latest blog post about building container images in Go.](ahmet.im/blog/building-container-images-in-go), please read this post before you move on to the hands-on section.

-# What is crane tool ?
+# What is a crane tool?

 <img src="https://github.com/google/go-containerregistry/raw/main/images/crane.png" height="300"/>

 Google has a repository called ["go-containerregistry"](https://github.com/google/go-containerregistry) which provides Go library and CLIs for working with container registries, [crane](https://github.com/google/go-containerregistry/blob/main/cmd/crane/README.md) is one of them.
-More techically, crane is a tool for interacting with remote images and registries.
+More technically, the crane is a tool for interacting with remote images and registries.

 # Hands On

-Lets start with explaining the demo, first, we have a directory that includes a basic Go application which is print the content of the file to stdout, we'll start with building the container image from the project itself, then with the crane, we'll add a new layer to it using hello-world.txt that exist in the layer directory, by doing so, we'll update the content of the file, hello-world.txt in that case.
+Let's start with explaining the demo, first, we have a directory that includes a basic Go application that prints the content of the file to stdout, we'll start with building the container image, then with crane, we'll add a new layer to it using hello-world.txt that is available in the [layer/](./layer) directory, by doing so, we'll update the content of the file that is available within the container image.

-Lets take a look at the Dockerfile of the project.
+Let's take a look at the Dockerfile of the project.
 ```Dockerfile
 FROM golang:1.15.7-alpine